OpenFn/docs/docs/source-apps.md

 Note that you cannot load forms from OpenFn.
 Forms must be loaded directly via [ODK's direct method](https://docs.opendatakit.org/collect-forms/#loading-forms-directly), which allows you to send forms as files via email/Whatsapp.
 Users can then choose to download the files and save them in the `odk/ forms` folder on their mobile.

-Note that if you want to reverse this setup and re-configure ODK Collect to connect to your Aggregate instance:
+Note that if you want to reverse this setup and configure ODK Collect to re-connect to your Aggregate instance again:`

 1. Go back to `General Settings`.
 2. Select `Server Settings`.
 3. Under `Type`, select `ODK Aggregate`.